 Especially when the results look like this.

 Before this project, our fireplace has always been very, very boring.
 We have that amazing resin deer head that I

 occasionally have dreams about love so much, but the rest of it?
 Snooze-fest.

 We knew that it would be fun to make that little inset panel stick out a bit more, but for the longest time we just weren’t sure what to do.
 We played around with the idea of painting it a different color, or even stenciling it, but it wasn’t until one day when we were sitting around watching television and I suddenly shouted out “WOOD PLANKS” that we knew we had landed on a good idea.

 It’s almost silly how easy this process was.
 Corey grabbed several 2x4s from Lowe’s (for about $25) and cut them to size for the little nook in the fireplace.
 Then, I used my favorite stain – Minwax’s dark walnut – to get the wood to a nice, rich color, and we used some nails to toss ’em up on the wall.

 We wanted it to look a bit like a wood floor would, with differing seams, so Corey cut down the pieces at random intervals before putting them up – that way it wasn’t just perfectly sized planks all the way across, and it looked a bit more random.

 The result?
-It’s just enough of a pop to make the deer head stand out nicely, but it’s nothing too crazy that would compete with our stenciled wall and bright curtains.
+It’s just enough of a change to make the deer head stand out nicely, but it’s nothing so crazy that it competes with anything in the rest of the room.
+Perfection.